Jbbermeo/Python_crash_course/oop-concepts/08_abstraction.md

 ---

-## How Does Abstraction Work in Python?
+## 🔹How Does Abstraction Work in Python?
 In Python, abstraction is mainly achieved using **abstract classes** and **abstract methods**.

 ### Abstract Classes